 Hello!
 Thank you for your interest in participating with us.
 We welcome applications from returning vendors who continue to evolve their work and collections AND new applicants including those who may have applied during a previous season.
-Our next application for the spring season will open in early January 2020.
+Our next application cycle will be for the fall season and will open in early June (with a deadline of early July).
 As always there is NO fee to apply.

 Before starting your application, all applicants should review the following items: